dotnet/docs-aspire/docs/fundamentals/custom-resource-commands.md

 The preceding code:

+- Shares the <xref:Aspire.Hosting> namespace so that it's visible to the app host project.
-- Is a `static class` that extends the `IResourceBuilder<RedisResource>`.
+- Is a `static class` so that it can contain extension methods.
-- It defines a single extension method named `WithClearCommand`.
+- It defines a single extension method named `WithClearCommand`, extending the `IResourceBuilder<RedisResource>` interface.
 - The `WithClearCommand` method registers a command named `clear-cache` that clears the cache of the Redis resource.
 - The `WithClearCommand` method returns the `IResourceBuilder<RedisResource>` instance to allow chaining.